PranY/jekyll-writer/about/index.md

 description: about
 ---

-## Welcome to Jekyll Golden
+## Welcome to Jekyll Writer
-Jekyll Golden is a Jekyll theme in which the layout and typography are based on the Golden Ratio, 1:1.618.
+Jekyll Writer is a simple Jekyll blogging theme with a responsive, mobile-first layout and stylish, easy to read typography.

 ### Jekyll
-You'll find this page in your `about` directory - edit this page and re-build (or run with the `-w` switch) to see your changes!
+Jekyll is a powerful static website generator.
+It takes raw markup files and templates and compiles them into a complete, static HTML website.

+Jekyll also happens to be the engine behind GitHub Pages which is easily Jekyll’s most attractive hosting solution.
+With it you can simply upload your Jekyll blog to a free GitHub repository and have it automatically compiled and deployed each time you commit.

 ### Posts
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.